Natural Pet Food Recipes

 Kale is one of the most nutritious veggies of all.
 It can be added to soups and stews.
 Good ways to flavor kale are to add any of the following: garlic, olive oil, fresh lemon juice, toasted sesame oil, cinnamon, caraway seeds, currants, or toasted pine nuts.

-To Boil - Traditional ways to prepare kale call for long cooking—about 40 minutes—until it is very soft.
+To Boil - Traditional ways to prepare kale call for long cooking - about 40 minute -Â?until it is very soft.
 However, kale can also be boiled quickly, about 5 to 8 minutes, until it is just slightly crunchy.

-To Sauté - Boil the kale first for about 5 minutes to enhance its flavor.
-Then sauté in oil with onions and garlic for about five minutes.
+To Saute - Boil the kale first for about 5 minutes to enhance its flavor.
+Then saute in oil with onions and garlic for about five minutes.

 To Microwave - Place the kale, with just the rinsed water on its leaves, in a covered microwave-safe dish.
 Cook on high for 7 to 10 minutes, stir after 4 minutes.
 Let stand, covered for 3 minutes before serving.